Key Takeaways

 Suitability Requirement

-• You must meet the suitability requirements, which include passing security checks and having a clean immigration history.
+- You must meet the suitability requirements to avoid falling under the general grounds of refusal.
+This normally includes passing security checks and having a positive immigration history.
 This means you should not have any past criminal convictions, immigration violations, or other factors that would make your presence in the UK not conducive to the public good.

 Prior Visa Conditions

-• You cannot apply for the High Potential Individual Visa if you have previously been granted permission under this visa route, the Graduate route, or the Student Doctorate Extension Scheme.
+- You cannot apply for the High Potential Individual Visa if you have previously been granted permission under this visa route, the Graduate Visa route, or the Student Doctorate Extension Scheme.

 Verification and Documentation

-• Your qualifications must be verified through Ecctis, a global service that assesses international educational credentials to ensure they meet UK standards.
+- Your qualifications must be verified through Ecctis (formerly UK NARIC), a global service that assesses international educational credentials to ensure they meet UK standards.

 Points Attribution System: